lgchiaretto/tmux/README.md

 ### Configuration

 After installation, you can customize the base paths, credentials, and settings used by the OpenShift cluster management tools.

-**During Installation:**

-The `configure-local.sh` script will prompt you interactively to customize:
-- Cluster base path
-- KVM variables directory
-- FZF border label
-- vSphere credentials (username and password)
-- OpenShift admin credentials (username and password)

-If you skip any prompt, the defaults from `config.sh.example` will be used.

 **After Installation:**